remal-gradle-plugins/sonarlint/README.md

 ## Node.js detection

-SonarLint requires Node.js of the version <!--property:minSupportedNodeJsVersion-->18.17.0<!--/property--> or greater to process <!--property:requiringNodeJsLanguagesString-->css, web, js, ts, yaml<!--/property--> languages.
+SonarLint requires Node.js of the version <!--property:minSupportedNodeJsVersion-->18.17.0<!--/property--> or greater to process <!--property:requiringNodeJsLanguagesString-->CSS, HTML, JavaScript, TypeScript, YAML<!--/property--> languages.

 If Node.js detection is enabled, the plugin tries to find a Node.js executable automatically.
 The detection algorithm is: